Chastity Ballinger (Source: Dallas County District Attorney's Office)

 WILCOX COUNTY, AL (WSFA) -

-The woman who police say gave birth to a baby in 2006 and left it in a storage container for years has been arrested and charged with capital murder and abuse of a corpse in Wilcox County.
+The capital murder charge is being dropped against a Wilcox County woman whom police said gave birth to a baby in 2006 and left it in a storage container for years.

-According to Wilcox County Sheriff Earnest Evans, eight years ago, Ballinger delivered a full term baby inside her mobile home on her own, then wrapped it in a plastic bag and placed it inside a storage bin.
-At the time, she was living off of County Road 32 in Arlington.
+According to Wilcox County Sheriff Earnest Evans in a May interview, eight years ago, Ballinger delivered a full term baby inside her mobile home off County Road 32 in Arlington.
+She then wrapped it in a plastic bag and placed it inside a storage bin, the sheriff said.

-"We believe she was using some type of drug," the sheriff said.
-He told WSFA Ballinger was smoking crack at the time and told authorities she didn't know what she did.
+"We believe she was using some type of drug," the sheriff explained, saying Ballinger was smoking crack at the time and told authorities she didn't know what she did.

-Ballinger's ex-husband, Kenneth Sheppard, a truck driver, told WSFA she hid the pregnancy and the birth from him during his constant time on the road.
+Ballinger's now ex-husband, Kenneth Sheppard, a truck driver, stated in May that she hid the pregnancy and the birth from him during his constant time on the road.

-The couple later moved to Clarke County.
-The tote was mixed in with their belongings and placed in a storage facility behind their house.
+The couple eventually moved to Clarke County and the container with the remains was mixed in with the couple's belongings and placed in a storage facility behind their house.
 Ballinger went on with her life and in 2009, she welcomed a daughter with Sheppard.

 "The corpse was taken from Wilcox County to Clark County and had been sitting there up until last year," the sheriff said.

-Kenneth Sheppard, Ballinger's ex-husband, declined an interview but revealed off camera that he made the discovery this past September at the home they once shared on Mac Millan Drive in Thomasville.
+Sheppard declined an interview when asked in May but revealed off camera that he made the discovery the previous September at the home they once shared on Mac Millan Drive in Thomasville.
 The couple had gone their separate ways and he was going through items in their shed when he found the container.
 Mixed in with baby toys, blankets and clothes were the remains of their infant son, Sheppard said.